KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Calibration tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several methods tools have been developed to calibrate cell models :cite:`chis2011structural,ashyraliyev2009systems,chou2009recent,sun2012parameter,moles2003parameter`.
+Accurate parameter values are essential for reliable predictions.
+Many methods have been developed to calibrate models by numerically optimizing their parameters, including derivative-based initial value methods and stochastic multiple shooting methods :cite:`banga2008parameter`.
 In addition, aerospace and mechanical engineers have developed methods for using reduced models to efficiently calibrate large models :cite:`forrester2009recent`.

-DAISY is one of the most advanced tools for evaluating the identifiability of a model :cite:`bellu2007daisy`.
-Several of the most popular simulation programs, including COPASI :cite:`bergmann2017copasi` and Virtual Cell :cite:`resasco2012virtual`, provide tools for calibrating models.
-Some of the most advanced model calibration tools include ABC-SysBio which uses approximate Bayesian computation :cite:`liepe2014framework`, saCeSS which supports distributed, collaborative calibration :cite:`penas2017parameter`, and SBSI which supports several distributed calibration methods :cite:`adams2013sbsi`.
-However, none of these tools support multi-algorithmic models.
+Several software tools have also been developed to help researchers calibrate cell models :cite:`chis2011structural,ashyraliyev2009systems,chou2009recent,sun2012parameter,moles2003parameter`.
+For example, some of the most popular simulation programs, including COPASI :cite:`bergmann2017copasi` and Virtual Cell :cite:`resasco2012virtual`, provide tools for calibrating models.
+Some of the most advanced model calibration tools include DAISY which can evaluate the identifiability of a model :cite:`bellu2007daisy`, ABC-SysBio which uses approximate Bayesian computation :cite:`liepe2014framework`, saCeSS which supports distributed, collaborative optimization :cite:`penas2017parameter`, and SBSI which supports several distributed optimization methods :cite:`adams2013sbsi`.

+However, none of these tools support multi-algorithmic models and few are tractable for computationally expensive cell models.
+To efficiently calibrate WC models, we should combine numerical optimization methods with additional techniques such as surrogate modeling, model reduction, distributed computing, and automatic differentiation.

 .. _foundational_resources_verification: